 Position Hives High Off the Ground

 Most of us will have seen wild bee colonies living high up in tree hollows or maybe the roof-spaces or walls of a house.
 Hives that are very high of the ground are impractical for commercial beekeeping, but we try to find a compromise.
-We don't place our bees on the ground except when they are being transported for pollination services.
 In our apiaries we try to keep them at least 30-40cm off the ground.
 It also helps our aching backs....

 Allow Colonies To Maintain Drone Brood

 We don't regulate the drone proportion in our brood nest.
 The bees produce as many or as few drones as they feel they need to.
 Typically 20 percent of our brood frames will be drones.
 This is aided by the fact that we use very little foundation in the brood boxes (no more than 2-3 frames per box) giving the bees a lot of freedom in how they want to arrange the brood nest.
 Drones are important also from the perspective of local mating and likely improve the genetic stock in our area.